 Nikki ran a practice in her hometown in Canada before deciding to move to Jupiter, Florida in 2015, where she was one of the first massage therapists to be certified in Stephanie Hunter’s Hunter Massage Method.
 With her extensive physical rehabilitation knowledge and her intuitive touch, she is able to quickly and effectively get her clients out of pain, often with significant results in as little as three sessions.

-Born and raised in Jupiter, Florida, Michaela is Hunter Massage Clinic’s Clinic Manager.
-Michaela has always been interested in helping people and wanted to be a teacher when she was younger.
+Born and raised in Jupiter, Florida, Michaela is Hunter Massage Clinic’s Manager.
 She studied massage therapy at Palm Beach Academy of Health and Beauty before attending Palm Beach State College.
 After college, she worked in the addiction treatment field as a Behavioral Health Technician, case manager, admissions coordinator, and office manager.
-Her skills in organizing, computer, and communication skills made her decide to move into office management full-time.
+Her skills in organizing, computer, and communication made her decide to move into office management full-time.
 Michaela is extremely grateful to be part of the team at Hunter Massage Clinic and to be part of its movement to help others heal and become pain-free.
-She is a newlywed and is fur mom to a cat and two Staffordshire Bull Terriers.
+She is married and proud fur mom to her dogs Dre and Mia.

 Hunter Massage Method Treatment

 Hunter Massage Method is a results-focused, interactive, intuitive massage that changes muscle memory for significant lasting relief from common pain, movement and balance problems like Sciatica, Frozen Shoulder, Vertigo, Plantar Fasciitis, Migraines, Neuropathy, Pain conditions, and more.